-The parties agree and declare that academic freedom is guaranteed to faculty members subject only to accepted standards of professional responsibility, including, but not limited to, those herein set forth.
+The parties agree and declare that academic freedom is guaranteed to faculty members, subject only to accepted standards of professional responsibility, including, but not limited to, those herein set forth.

 - 1. The parties to this agreement recognize and accept the importance of academic freedom to teaching and learning.
 Academic freedom includes the right to study, discuss, investigate, teach, and publish.
 Academic freedom applies to both teaching and research.
 It includes the freedom to perform one's professional duties and to present differing and sometimes controversial points of view, free from reprisal. - 2.
-Faculty members are entitled to freedom in the discussion and presentation of their subject; however, faculty members are expected to follow the established curriculum. - 3.
 The concept of academic freedom is accompanied by an equally demanding concept of responsibility.
 The faculty members are members of a learned profession.
-When they speak or write as citizens, they must be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
+When they speak, or write as citizens, they must be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As learned people and as educators, they should remember that the public may judge their profession and their institution by their statements.
-Hence, they should at all times strive to be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should indicate that they are speaking only for themselves.
+Hence, they should strive to be accurate, exercise appropriate restraint, show respect for the opinions of others, and indicate, when speaking as citizens, that they are speaking only for themselves.